Region: Italy

 Freshly ground black pepper to taste

-2. In a bowl, beat the egg and then stir in the flour, milk, water, cumin (if using), and season with 1/2 teaspoon salt and pepper.
+2. In a bowl, beat the egg and then stir in the flour, milk, water, cumin, and season with 1/2 teaspoon salt and pepper.
 It should be a thin batter.

 3. Dip the fish pieces, a handful at a time, into the batter.
 Let some of the batter drain off, and quickly drop them in succession one at a time into the oil.
 Fry 2 to 3 minutes, or until golden brown.
 Taste one and adjust the cooking time for the remaining fish to cook to your liking.
 Season with more salt and serve.